Push healthcare forward

 Social determinants of health | Dr. Michal Grinstein-Weiss

 Dr. Michal Grinstein-Weiss serves as the Associate Dean for Policy Initiatives at the Brown School and the Director of Washington University’s Social Policy Institute.
-An advocate for innovative social policies that promote health equity, she will explore the relationship between big data and human persuasion.
+An expert in policies that promote social and economic mobility, she will explore how addressing social determinants can impact communities and improve health outcomes.

 Disability advocacy and accommodations | Sean Gold